-2.1 Good Life Plans
+2.1 Good Life Support Plans/Risk & Vulnerability (R&V)

-As part of a supported person's initial and reviewed Good Life Plan, smoking habits should be considered.
+As part of a supported person's initial and reviewed digital Good Life Support Plan/R&V, smoking habits should be considered.
 The supported person should be asked about their smoking habits, i.e. if they smoke, how many a day, if they could refrain from smoking for periods of time, etc.

-If a supported person asks about giving up smoking then this should be recorded in their plan.
+If a supported person asks about giving up smoking, then this should be recorded in their plan.
 They should be encouraged to seek medical advice to discuss this lifestyle change.
 They could also be referred to the National No Smoking organisations (see 5.0).
-Support Workers should assist supported people, where appropriate, if required.
+Support workers should assist supported people, where appropriate, if required.